 As in all of the latest generation of Mazda cars, the cabin architecture has been designed to create an intelligently configured cockpit layout for the driver, with all major controls and instrumentation laid out ergonomically around the focal point of the steering wheel.

-Clean-cut simplicity and elegant design abounds throughout the cabin, the easy-to-read three-dial driver’s instrument binnacle and 7-inch displayscreen atop the dashboard are examples of the classy yet uncomplicated feel, while in Sport Nav+ cars the BOSE® audio systemtweeters are neatly incorporated into the A pillars.
+Clean-cut simplicity and elegant design abounds throughout the cabin, the easy-to-read three-dial driver’s instrument binnacle and 10.25-inch display screen atop the dashboard are examples of the classy yet uncomplicated feel, while in Sport and GT Sport cars the Bose® audio system tweeters are neatly incorporated into the A pillars.

-The 2019 Mazda CX-5 sees the introduction of the new flagship GT Sport Nav+ trim that takes Mazda’s SUV to new levels of premium ambiance.
+The flagship GT Sport trim takes Mazda’s SUV to new levels of premium ambiance.
 Real wood and satin chrome on the dashboard and door trim inlays is matched to standard Nappa leather and black roof lining to deliver the most luxurious Mazda SUV cabin yet, while white LED illumination and a frameless rear view mirror are further examples of high end features in the cabin.

-Also unique to this new flagship trim is a 7-inch colour TFT dial display and an exclusive steering wheel design with a chrome centre bezel and high-grade stitching.
-As you’d expect for a luxury SUV, the new GT Sport Nav+ features a host of equipment highlights over and above the well-equipped Sport Nav+ including: front seat ventilation, heated outer rear seats and sunroof.
-In addition to the extensive safety kit tally found across the range, the GT Sport Nav+’s standard Safety Pack includes Adaptive LED Headlights, Driver Attention Alert, Rear Smart City Brake Support and 360o View Monitor.
+Also unique to GT Sport is a 7-inch colour TFT dial display and an exclusive steering wheel design with a chrome centre bezel and high-grade stitching.
+As you’d expect for a luxury SUV, the GT Sport model features a host of equipment highlights over and above the well-equipped Sport including front set ventilation, heated outer rear seats and sunroof.
+In addition to the extensive safety kit tally found across the range, the GT Sport’s standard Safety Pack includes Adaptive LED Headlights, Driver Attention Alert, Rear Smart City Brake Support and 360o View Monitor.

-The 2019 Mazda CX-5’s cabin delivers enhanced comfort, convenience and practicality with a broad range of new features and equipment.
-Sport Nav+ and above cars come with a new version of Active Driving Display - Mazda’s head-up display.
-Newly developed and making its first appearance in a Mazda, it includes Traffic Sign Recognition and projects full-colour information directly onto the windscreen within the driver’s line of sight.
+Sport and GT Sport CX-5’s come with Mazda’s Active Driving Display - head-up display.
+It includes Traffic Sign Recognition and projects full-colour information directly onto the windscreen within the driver’s line of sight.
 The displayed information is divided into upper and lower zones: driving information, including navigation turn-by-turn direction and speed limit information is displayed in the upper section, while vehicle status, including current speed and advanced safety equipment status, is displayed in the lower section.

 Mazda’s human-centred design philosophy doesn’t just focus on the driver, the convenient 40:20:40 split/folding rear seats have also undergone extensive revisions to improve comfort.
 The basic seatback setting of the torso angle has been increased by 2 degrees to 24 degrees, offering a more comfortable posture.
 In addition, the CX-5 is the first Mazda to offer a two-step reclining mechanism, allowing the rear seatback to be leaned back to an angle of 28 degrees.